tinned-software/mailserver-test/README.md

    * Connecting to IMAP via telnet on port 143
    * Connecting to IMAP via openssl on port 993 for SSL
    * Commands will EXAMINE and SELECT the INBOX and read the first available email
+   * RAW IMAP comminucation is saved to a logfile

 ## Download & Installation